DFNaiff/dfnaiff.github.io/docs/_posts/2023-01-26-llm-tutorial-2.markdown

 Q_\pi(o, a) = \mathbb{E}_{o' \sim p(o' \mid o,a)}[r(a, o) + \gamma \mathbb{E}_{a' \sim p(a' \mid o')}[Q_\pi(o',a')]],
 $$

 where $$\gamma$$ is the discount factor.
-These equations capture the notion that the value or action-value from a state or action is the immediate expected reward plus the discounted future value of the expected future state.
+These equations capture the notion that the value or action/value from a state or action is the immediate expected reward plus the discounted future value of the expected future state.
 In finite time horizons, the situation becomes more complex as we need to consider the timing within the episode.
 However, by incorporating this information in our observations $$o_t$$, the Bellman equations remain valid for finite horizons.
 Another important concept is the advantage function:

 $$
 A_\pi(o, a) = Q_\pi(o,a) - V_\pi(o),